 - Why T-shirts?

-T-shirts are a twenty billion dollar a year industry .
+The global market for the custom t-shirt printing industry is expected to cross 10 billion USD by the year 2025.
 There are countless designers out there trying to make it in the graphic design world.
 The T-shirt industry is a great but highly competitive niche.
 The designers are always looking for ways to promote their work which is difficult to keep up with when considering all of the other aspects one needs to do to be successful.
 Our goal is to make it easier for everyone involved from the designers, retailers, webmasters and shoppers.

 - What sort of designs can I expect to find here?